heathack-org/HeatHack-Guide/front-matter/training.md

 ::::

-We are currently re-designing the training.
-It will then use this guide.
+We are currently re-designing the training materials to use this guide, but they are still usable.
 You can find our existing materials, apart from the video recordings of past training sessions, here:

 - [Group Leader Training](https://drive.google.com/drive/folders/1IUpmwuS9PwC9-9DsqXx4rR9FD8PutqjS?usp=drive_link)